-Admission decisions will be based on a combined evaluation of the candidate's GPA or previous graduate work, qualifying scores on the MAT or the GRE, results of a writing sample, written recommendations, and a personal interview.
+Admission decisions will be based on a combined evaluation of the candidate's GPA or previous graduate work, qualifying score on the Graduate Record Exam (GRE), results of a writing sample, written recommendations, and a personal interview.
 The following requirements are required for admittance:

 - The candidate shall have earned a master of science degree from an accredited college or university. - 2.
-The candidate shall have earned a 3.70 GPA on all previous graduate work. - The candidate shall have scored a minimum of 46 on the MAT (prior to October 2004) or a minimum of 400 (after October 2004) or 1000 (combined verbal and quantitative) on the GRE. - Each candidate shall submit writing samples for the purpose of assessing the candidate's ability to meet graduate school standards. - Each candidate must be recommended by his/her immediate supervisor (superintendent, principal) or by a professor knowledgeable of the student's previous academic and/or work experience - Each candidate must submit a minimum of two additional references, one of which shall be a peer or professional colleague and the other a person knowledgeable of the candidate's character. - Each candidate will participate in an interview with the cohort mentor team for the purpose of assessing the candidate's leadership abilities and motivation for graduate work.
+The candidate shall have earned a 3.70 GPA on all previous graduate work. - 3.
+The candidate shall have scored a minimum of 1000 (combined verbal and quantitative) on the GRE. - 4.
+Each candidate shall submit writing samples for the purpose of assessing the candidate's ability to meet graduate school standards. - Each candidate must be recommended by his/her immediate supervisor (superintendent, principal) or by a professor knowledgeable of the student's previous academic and/or work experience. - 6.
+Each candidate must submit a minimum of two additional references, one of which shall be a peer or professional colleague and the other a person knowledgeable of the candidate's character. - Each candidate will participate in an interview with the cohort mentor team for the purpose of assessing the candidate's leadership abilities and motivation for graduate work.